-Have you noticed the irony in where Jesus was crucified?
+Since we are now at a point in political history when there has been much written and said about walls, have you noticed the irony associated with Jesus’ crucifixion?
 Jesus had spent much of his mission identifying and breaking down the walls between people, and there he was, being crucified at Golgotha just outside the physical walls of the city where he had been rejected.

+The walls Jesus encountered weren’t just walls of stone.
 Jesus appeared to have cared very much about removing the non –physical walls.
-There were the metaphorical walls between the Samaritans and Jews, between Pharisees and the people, and the metaphorical walls keeping the lepers, the tax collectors, the women, the prostitutes, the lowly shepherds and fishermen in their place.
+There were the metaphorical walls between the Samaritans and Jews, between Pharisees and the people, and the invisible walls keeping the lepers, the tax collectors, the women, the prostitutes, the lowly shepherds and fishermen in their place.

-So Jesus told his parables, touched the lepers, ate with the prostitute and incorporated the fishermen, the tax collector and the zealot in his band of followers.
-In a very real sense this helped shift the walls.
+So Jesus told his parables showing that compassion should be extended to all, touching the lepers, eating with the prostitute , the fishermen, the tax collector and even the zealot in his band of followers.
+In a very real sense, this helped shift the non–physical walls.
 Yet there were also those who insisted on keeping him at a distance with the walls they erected around themselves and their institutions.

 The zealots hoped for a Messiah who would lead them to military victory over those who threatened their politics and faith.
-Jesus, with his gospel of forgiveness, did not meet their expectations, we cannot know for certain but some scholars suggest Judas his betrayer remained a zealot.
+Jesus, with his gospel of forgiveness, did not meet the expectations of those who sought supremacy for their people or their faith.
+We note in passing, some commentators suggest Judas his betrayer remained a zealot.

-The High Priest and the ruling Sanhedrin did not accept Jesus’ right to give fresh interpretations of the law, or accept his healing and teaching ministry was valid.
+The High Priest and the ruling Sanhedrin did not accept Jesus’ right to give fresh interpretations of the law, or accept his healing and teaching ministry as valid.
+The Romans considered Jesus’ apparent reluctance to accept the supremacy of their authority and his implied challenge to the Emperor being the Son of God as rebellion.
 Their walls may have been self-imagined walls of self protection, but in good part, it was the threat to those walls that apparently cost Jesus his life.

 The gospel writers paint a word picture of the traditionalists among the Jews becoming concerned at his threat to their extensive habits of custom and tradition.
 The story of Jesus clearing the Temple of those who were trying to make large profits from their religion, the account of Jesus telling parables about the potential goodness of the hated Samaritans, the challenge to ancient customs of avoiding contact with lepers and the challenge to those who used religion to personal advantage combined to make Jesus’ teaching a perceived embarrassment.